jeffreyb6x3/benchmarx/README.md

 # benchmarx
-an llm open-weight model benchmarking script written in python
+an open-weight llm benchmarking script written in python for use with llama.cpp